doakey3/Subsimport/README.rst

 Installation
 ============

 1. Download the repository.
 2. Open Blender.
 3. Go to File > User Preferences > Addons
 4. Click "Install From File" and navigate to the downloaded zip file and install.
 5. Check the box next to "Subsimport"

+Use the correct release for your Blender version.
+Add-ons for Blender 2.80 and above will not work for Blender 2.79

 Usage
 =====